Workers’ Compensation Insurance

-Get the Insurance Your Business Needs
+Get the Workers’ Compensation Insurance That Your Business Needs

 biBERK helps small business owners choose the right workers’ compensation insurance to fulfill state and business requirements without extra costs and hassles.
-As your business grows, your coverage can too, with our other insurance products designed to protect small businesses like yours.
+As your business grows, your workers’ comp coverage can too, with our other insurance products designed to protect small businesses like yours.
 If you need assistance of any kind, our experts are just a phone call away.
 Plus, our small business insurance customers have access to low down payments–all available through biBERK.com.

 Get a quote entirely online or speak with one of our insurance experts right away for help getting a quote, buying a policy, or answering any questions you may have.

 We insure your small business directly, without a middleman or insurance broker, so we pass that savings on to you—up to 20% less than policies with other insurance companies.

-We're part of Warren Buffett's Berkshire Hathaway Insurance Group with more than 40 years of insurance experience and over 100,000 satisfied customers.
+We're part of Warren Buffett's Berkshire Hathaway Insurance Group with millions of satisfied customers, more than 75 years of insurance experience, and $38 billion in paid claims in 2020.

 Workers’ compensation insurance helps pay bills associated with a work-related injury, including medical care and lost wages.
 It’s useful in many industries, including apartment and property management, auto services and dealers, cleaning, janitorial, condominiums, hotels, construction, contracting, health care, lawn care, landscaping, professional services, restaurants, bars, retail stores, transportation, and more.

-Why Does Your Business Need Workers’ Compensation Insurance?
+Does My Business Need Workers’ Compensation Insurance?

-Workers’ comp insurance gives your employees and their families peace of mind knowing they won’t have to pay for medical treatment or other injury-related expenses.
+Workers’ comp insurance coverage gives your employees and their families peace of mind knowing they won’t have to pay for medical treatment or other injury-related expenses.

 What is Workers’ Compensation Insurance?

-Determining the Cost of Workers’ Compensation
+Determining the Cost of Workers’ Comp Insurance Coverage

 Understand Who Needs to be Covered